 As the sense of your baby starts developing it is best to introduce them to toys showing cause and effect sequence which responds to his actions.
 At this stage your baby will love a game which involves hitting a ball with a bat or pressing buttons causing music to ring in and characters to pop up.
 Best options for this age include shape sorters, stacking rings, simple musical instruments like drums, easy puzzles and rubber ducks.

 - Two to Three Years

 With the rapidly developing motorable skills your young one can easily solve new puzzles and complete building blocks all by himself.
 He might even start with the act of imitating those around him.
 Ringing toy telephones, talking dolls and other forms of sound emitting toys will top his list of favorites at this stage.
-Best buys for this age group are puzzles, transportation toys having buttons and emitting sound, stuffed animals, tea-party set or a doll stroller.
+Best buys for this age group are puzzles, transportation toys having buttons and emitting sound, stuffed animals, a toddler workbench, tea-party set or a doll stroller.

 - Four to Five years